IrshaadPatel/stock-strategy-analysis-models-execution-automation/execution/interactive_brokers_execution/README.md

 4. The script will connect to your Interactive Brokers account, monitor TSLA prices, and place buy orders when conditions are met.

----

-Feel free to customize and expand this README as needed for your specific use case or audience.
-Additionally, make sure to implement the `get_real_time_price` and `get_opening_price` functions to fetch the required data for your trading strategy.